bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     Figure 6 shows a simple 1 dimensional classical (i.e., non-quantum) system where a particle is trapped inside a potential well.
-The system is submerged in a heat bath (not-shown) to keep it in thermal equilibrium with the heat bath.
-The top diagram shows the momentum vs. position in other words it plots the phase space coordinates :math:`(p, x)`.
+The system is submerged in a heat bath (not-shown) to keep it in thermal equilibrium.
+    The top diagram shows the momentum vs. position, in other words it plots the phase space coordinates :math:`(p, x)`.
 The bottom left plot shows the energy of the system vs. position with the red line indicating the potential energy at each :math:`x` value.
 The bottom right plot shows the distribution